yacht charter tips

 • resolving legal and financial issues at the charter company's office,

-• getting documents for the yacht,
+• getting documents for the boat,

-• providing the originals for the yachting documents and confirm the crew list (passports originals),
+• confirming the crew list (passports originals),

 Yachting and Environment